texperience/wagtail-openshift-quickstart/README.rst

 Getting started
 ---------------

-Initialize openshift application and local codebase
+Initialize OpenShift application and local codebase
 ***************************************************
 * Open a terminal and change into your workspace where your code will live
 * Create your `Python-based`_ and `PostgreSQL-backed`_ OpenShift `application`_ with a single command